When an Apple a Day Can't Keep Worry Away

 Susan, a NewYork-based writer, finished with breast cancer treatment six years ago.
-Since then, life has returned to normal.
-That is, until she has to go see her doctor for a check-up, which she does about every three months.
+Since then, she has finished with treatment and life has returned to normal.
+That is,until she has to go see her doctor for a check-up, which she does about every three months.

 “I have my next appointment on the 25th, so I won’t start worrying about it full-scale until the first,” she explains.
 “But I know that it’s not going to be a productive month.”
 She worries about what her doctor will find.

 Susan isn’t alone in her concerns, explains Elissa Bantug, Project Coordinator of the Breast Cancer Survivorship Program at the Johns Hopkins Sidney Kimmel Comprehensive Cancer Center and herself a two-time breast cancer survivor.
 “Studies show that upwards of 80% of survivors worry about recurrence,” she adds.